tony-oliver/mdview/README.md

 Finally, I got around to developing such a tool: this program, `mdview`.

-This was an ideal hobby project on which to learn the features and limitations of `gtkmm-4` (having used only `gtkmm-3` on my previoius C++ GUI-based projects).
+This was an ideal hobby project on which to learn the features and limitations of [gtkmm-4](https://gtkmm.gnome.org) (having used only `gtkmm-3` on my previous C++ GUI-based projects).

-It also gave me a good look at how `inotify` monitors (and reports) changes to files, as well as how to make the displayed HTML use the visual styles adopted by GitHub and by markdown editors.
+It also gave me a good look at how [inotify](https://en.wikipedia.org/wiki/Inotify) monitors (and reports) changes to files, as well as how to make the displayed HTML use the visual styles adopted by GitHub and by markdown editors.

+UPDATE: I've now added a search facility, using the `find_controller` facilities in `WebKitWebView`.

 ## Packaging